-ARTX 224 Art Since 1945 Painting, sculpture, architecture, performance, and installation art from approximately 1945 to the present day.
+ARTX 224 The 1960S Painting, sculpture, architecture, performance, and installation art from approximately 1945 to the present day.
 The emphasis will be on examining the visual arts of this period from both a formal and socio-historical standpoint, using primary texts such as artist manifestos and the writings of critics to help guide an understanding of the visual.
 In the process, we will seek to better understand how the terms "modern," "postmodern," and "global," were expressed, evaluated, defined and shaped in the visual arts during the latter half of the 20th century.
+This course counts as a Breadth course.

 ARTX 227 Modern Art Museum This course addresses the ideological aims and critical functions of art museums, from the 19th century to the present day.
 Course topics include: the origins of the modern art museum, the politics of collecting and exhibiting art, the ethics of collecting practices, and the relationship between art history and the museum.
 Case studies of curators and artists who have pushed the boundaries of traditional museum display will be used to examine how the relationship between objects, artists, and institutions has changed over time.
+This course counts as a Breadth course.